front-end-foundations/4-flex-menu/readme.md

 ## Responsive Design

-Add [the viewport meta tag](https://css-tricks.com/snippets/html/responsive-meta-tag/) to the head of the HTML:
+Note [the viewport meta tag](https://css-tricks.com/snippets/html/responsive-meta-tag/) in the head of the HTML:

 ```html
 <meta name="viewport" content="width=device-width">
 ```

-And examine the screen using the inspector's Toggle Device tool.
+Examine the layout using the inspector's Toggle Device tool.

 In a media query, turn flex wrap on and set the order of the site nav to second place to improve the layout: